 I have spent the last ten years of my life figuring that out.
-I don’t know everything about it, but here is what I do know.
+I don’t know everything about it, but here is what I know:

 - It’s primary means of interacting, transacting, and story-telling to consumers is via the web.
-The v-commerce brand or DNVB is born on the internet.
+The v-commerce brand, or digitally-native vertical brand (DNVB), is born on the internet.
 It is aimed squarely at Millennials and digital natives.
 It doesn’t have to adapt to the future, it is the future.
 It doesn’t need to get younger customers.
 It starts with younger customers.
 When we launched Bonobos in 2007, somebody asked me who had done this before.
 I said no one.
 People thought I was an idiot.
-They were right, but not about this.
+They were right.
+Just not about this.

-- It’s a brand, and that brand is vertical.
-The name of that brand is on both the physical product and on the website.
-(It’s on the stores too, but we’ll get to that confusing part later.)
+- It is a brand, and that brand is vertical.
+The name of the brand is on both the physical product and on the website.
 The v-commerce brand requires the commercialization of an e-commerce channel, but that channel is an enablement layer — it’s not the core asset.
 VC’s sometimes think these should be valued like technology companies.
 Some of the valuations still reflect this misguided notion.
 These are retailers, not tech companies.
-They cannot spend 10% on technology and 30% on marketing forever.
-But at first they need to, and it’s hard to raise money.
-It’s hard to stomach the dilution, and a lot of well meaning entrepreneurs can’t find the money.
-Unfair access to capital becomes a gating factor in getting a DNVB off the ground.
-This isn’t really fair, but the world isn’t fair.
-Hopefully more investors get in the game.
-Kirsten Green figured it out before anyone else.
-People probably thought she was dumb.
-Now she’s on the cover of stuff.
-I like that about the world.
+They cannot spend 10% of sales on technology and 30% of sales on marketing forever.

 - The digitally-native vertical brand is maniacally focused on the customer experience.
 There is no precedent for this in most categories, as these are bundles of two businesses that normally standalone.
 When we started Bonobos, my first angel deck said this is Ralph Lauren x Zappos.
-I hate when entrepreneurs do these mash-ups, but it’s really self loathing.
-I did it back then too.
-People need short cuts to understand stuff.
-What can I say.
+I hate when entrepreneurs do these mash-ups, but it really is self loathing as I did it back then too.

 - The digitally-native vertical brand is way more customer intimate than it’s competition.
 The data is better because every transaction and interaction is captured.
 You don’t have to combine data across businesses, because it’s all one business.
 You are not blind to your wholesale business, because you don’t have a big wholesale business.
 It’s one CRM.
 It’s one store, where everybody knows your name.